List of Top 10 3D Texturing Tools in 2023

 Adobe Substance Painter, developed by Allegorithmic, a French software development company, is ideal for beginners and amateurs trying their hands at 3D texturing for the first time.
 Substance Painter was later acquired by Adobe and since then has been widely used for creating custom textures and paint masks, with real-time preview options.

-The software is especially used in game studios for developing ultra-realistic-looking game characters, as well as being leveraged in the animated movie industry, fashion, architecture, and so on.
+This 3D model texture maker is especially used in game studios for developing ultra-realistic-looking game characters, as well as being leveraged in the animated movie industry, fashion, architecture, and so on.

 Probably the best thing about Substance Painter is its compatibility with other Adobe Suite products.
 However, the only downside is its limited number of UV maps, which makes it difficult to create textures for organic surfaces.